Should I Use the Common App Additional Information Section?

 Links to performances, publications, or research

 You can also include things like a local paper’s coverage of the charitable organization you founded or an op-ed you penned on the dangers of vaping.
-If you’re a high school superstar who has already gotten their name on published research, feel free to link to it here.
+If you’re a high school superstar whose name appears on published research, feel free to link to it here.

 Explanations of transcripts, grading practices, or curricular abnormalities

-International students or home-schooled students are the prime candidates for this category, but anyone who attends a high school with an atypical curriculum or alternative ways of grading can and should include a neat and tidy explanation here.
+International students or home-schooled students are the prime candidates for this category.
+However, anyone who attends a high school with an atypical curriculum or alternative ways of grading should include an explanation here.
 Some examples include:

 - Your school has limited AP/IB offerings